 - Encourage your cat to play in the way they would hunt, but make the “kill” a treat or some food.

 - Make sure your house and outside space is set up to keep your cat interested and stimulated.
-For more information check out our articles on how to make your home cat friendly and enriching and how to make your outside space cat friendly.

 - Keep your cats engaged or give them things to do near home around dawn and dusk.
 These are the times when cats and their potential prey are most active.
 If possible, encourage your cat to stick around with you for entertainment rather than going out hunting by feeding them around these times, playing, or undertaking training, games etc.